nint8835/InvitationASM/README.md

 Prints the value contained in memory address A to stdout.

 #### COMPARE
-Usage: `COMPARE A, B`
+Usage: `COMPARE A`

-Compares the value contained in memory address A to the value in memory address B.
+Compares the value contained in memory address A to the value in the register.
 Sets the values required for JUMPGT, JUMPEQ, and JUMPLT.

 #### STORE